PlayVS Fortnite Rulebook

 12.2.1 Responsibility Under Code.
 Unless expressly stated otherwise, offenses and infringements of these Rules are punishable, whether or not they were committed intentionally.
 Attempts to commit such offenses or infringements are also punishable.

 12.2.3 Sexual Harassment.
-Sexual harassment is forbidden.
-Sexual harassment is defined as unwelcome sexual advances.
+Sexual harassment is defined as unwelcome sexual advances and is explicitly forbidden.
 The assessment is based on whether a reasonable person would regard the conduct as undesirable or offensive.
 There is zero tolerance for any sexual threats/coercion or the promise of advantages in exchange for sexual favors.
+Any instance of sexual harassment or sexual misconduct aimed at one’s teammate, opponent, team staff, or PlayVS League Official will result in an immediate ban.
+Teammates who have witnessed behavior of this nature by another player are expected to immediately report the conduct to their coach or a PlayVS League Official.

 12.2.4 Discrimination and Denigration.
-Team Members may not offend the dignity or integrity of a country, private person or group of people through contemptuous, discriminatory or denigrating words or actions on account of race, skin color, ethnic, national or social origin, gender, language, religion, political opinion or any other opinion, financial status, birth or any other status, sexual orientation or any other reason.
+Players and coaches may not offend the dignity or integrity of a country, private person or group of people through contemptuous, discriminatory or denigrating words or actions on account of race, skin color, ethnic, national or social origin, gender, language, religion, political opinion or any other opinion, financial status, birth or any other status, sexual orientation or any other reason.

-12.2.5 Game Developer Punishment.
-If a Team Member is found guilty and punished by the game developer, League Officials may assign an additional competition penalty at their sole discretion.
+12.2.5 Tribunal Punishment.
+If a player or coach is found guilty and punished by any publisher-sanctioned conduct review board (e.g. Riot Tribunal, Epic Competitive, etc.), League Officials may assign an additional competition penalty at their sole discretion.

 12.2.7 Criminal Activity.
-A Team Member may not engage in any activity which is prohibited by common law, statute, or treaty and which leads to or may be reasonably deemed likely to lead to conviction in any court of competent jurisdiction.
+A player or coach may not engage in any activity which is prohibited by common law, statute, or treaty in their respective countries or as measured by international law, and which leads to or may be reasonably deemed likely to lead to conviction in any court of competent jurisdiction.

 12.2.8 Confidentiality.
-A Team Member may not disclose any confidential information provided by league or any affiliate of PlayVS, by any method of communication, including all social media channels.
+A player or coach may not disclose any confidential information provided by the league or any affiliate of PlayVS, by any method of communication, including all social media channels.

 12.2.9 Bribery.
-No Team Member may offer any gift or reward to a player, coach, manager, League Official, PlayVS employee, or person connected with or employed by another PlayVS team for services promised, rendered, or to be rendered in defeating or attempting to defeat a competing team.
+No player or coach may offer any gift or reward to another player, coach, manager, League Official, PlayVS employee, or person connected with or employed by another PlayVS team for services promised, rendered, or to be rendered in defeating or attempting to defeat a competing team.

 12.2.10 Non-Compliance.
-No Team Member may refuse or fail to apply the reasonable instructions or decisions of League Officials.
+No player or coach may refuse or fail to apply the reasonable instructions or decisions of League Officials.

 12.2.11 Match-Fixing.
-No Team Member may offer, agree, conspire, or attempt to influence the outcome of a game or match by any means that are prohibited by law or these Rules.
+No player or coach may offer, agree, conspire, or attempt to influence the outcome of a game or match by any means that are prohibited by law, individual game rules set out by their respective developers and/or publishers, or these Rules.

 12.2.12 Document or Miscellaneous Requests.
 Documentation or other reasonable items may be required at various times throughout the league as requested by League Officials.
-If the documentation is not completed to the standards set by PlayVS then a team may be subject to penalties.
-Penalties may be imposed if the items requested are not received and completed at the required time.
+If the documentation is not provided or completed to the standards set by PlayVS and/or received and completed at the required time, then a player, coach, and/or team may be subject to penalties.

 12.3 Association with Gambling

-No Team Member or League Official may take part, either directly or indirectly, in betting or gambling on any results of any Fortnite tournament or match globally.
+No player, coach, or League Official may take part, either directly or indirectly, in real-money betting or gambling on the results of any game, match, tournament, or other events that are affiliated with PlayVS in any capacity.

 12.4 Subjection to Penalty